nooblag/nerdwiki/Samba.md

      read only = No
      hosts allow =

+Next, find the Share Definitions section and change to allow users to write to their home directories -

+    # By default, the home directories are exported read-only.
+Change the
+    # next parameter to 'no' if you want to be able to write to them.
+       read only = no

 Add a SMB password for an existing user -

 `sudo smbpasswd -a nameofuser`